naimat04/PGNN-Basement-Depth-Estimation/README.md

 The primary goal is to evaluate the potential of physics-constrained learning against traditional supervised learning for this geophysical task.

 **Key Features:**
-* Implementation of a PINN with a custom physics loss based on Granser's method
+* Implementation of a PGNN with a custom physics loss based on Granser's method
 * Implementation of a comparative CNN baseline
 * Scripts for training, validation, and testing on both synthetic and field data
 * Utilities for visualizing results and metrics